Hiring managers and recruiters consider a candidate's potential more important than experience. Here's how to

 When it comes to applying for — and landing — a new job, you need an experience-packed resume and a shining personality ... right?
 According to a recent study conducted by TopInterview's sister site, TopResume, there's more to the story.

 In the study, recruiters and hiring managers were asked what they consider to be the most important quality in a job candidate.
 Nearly half said “potential,” which trumped experience (37 percent), personality (16 percent), and education (2 percent).

-Jeff Berger, CEO and founder of Talent Inc. (the parent company of TopInterview and TopResume), responded: “Our latest survey proves that employers want to see a genuine willingness in today's workforce to be problem-solvers … They're prioritizing candidates with an ability and willingness to learn, grow, and expand their expertise.”
+Jeff Berger, founder of Talent Inc. (the parent company of TopInterview and TopResume), responded: “Our latest survey proves that employers want to see a genuine willingness in today's workforce to be problem-solvers … They're prioritizing candidates with an ability and willingness to learn, grow, and expand their expertise.”

 So what does this mean for job applicants?
 How do you show off “potential” in a job interview?
 TopInterview's career expert, Amanda Augustine, recently shared her go-to strategies for achieving this with Fast Company.
 If you want interview success, use the following tips: